 In some cases, mortgage loan officers receive a base salary in addition to performance-based bonuses.
 This structure provides a more stable income while still offering incentives for high performance.
 The bonus can be based on various factors, such as:

-- Number of Loans Closed: Incentives may include; achieving a set number of closed products within a given period and may attract bonuses.
+- Number of Loans Closed: Incentives may include achieving a set number of closed products within a given period and may attract bonuses.

 - Loan Volume: Rewards can also include the total dollar volume of the loans that are closed.

-- Customer Satisfaction: Some of the lenders may consider the customer satisfaction ratings to form part of their bonus structures; hence, forcing MLOs to be sensitive to the customer needs.
+- Customer Satisfaction: Some of the lenders may consider the customer satisfaction ratings to form part of their bonus structures, hence, forcing MLOs to be sensitive to the customer needs.

 This pay structure provides a fixed salary with some performance motivation factors that can employ a cross-section of people in the field.
 It also helps to compensate part of the downsides linked to the commission-only compensations by presenting a much more stable income.

 Another category is the flat fee, which is also widespread, although not as popular as the first one.
-In this model, mortgage loan officers are paid a certain amount per loan that is closed regardless of the amount of the loan.
+In this model, mortgage loan officers are paid a certain amount per loan that is closed, regardless of the amount of the loan.
 This can be helpful to borrowers as it eliminates the likelihood of such self-serving incentives.
 It may, however, not offer so much motivation for MLOs to close big loan deals.

 4. Hourly Wage

 There may be situations, the best example of which may be junior loan officers or officers working in an administrative capacity, where the worker will be principally compensated hourly.
-While some experienced MLOs use this structure it’s more typical for newcomers in the industry to occupy such a position.
+While some experienced MLOs use this structure, it’s more typical for newcomers in the industry to occupy such a position.

-Hourly wages ensure that an employee has a constant paycheck, thus making it okay for youngsters, or employees shifting careers.
+Hourly wages ensure that an employee has a constant paycheck, thus making it okay for youngsters or employees shifting careers.
 This structure also helps those entry-level MLOs to start working, gain experience, and make more sales without the pressure of commission sales.

 5. Combination Structures

 A number of the lenders above use a blend of techniques in an endeavor to develop a better pay structure.
-For instance, an MLO can be paid the lowest wage, commission on loans, and bonuses depending on the performance.
-This is the general approach to management that seeks to ensure the stability of employees’ and at the same time promote high performance.
+For instance, an MLO can be paid the lowest wage, commission on loans, and bonuses depending on performance.
+This is the general approach to management that seeks to ensure the stability of employees and at the same time promote high performance.

 Factors Influencing Compensation

-- Experience: It is important to note that; more experienced loan officers tend to be paid better commissions and bonuses compared to the younger ones.
+- Experience: It is important to note that more experienced loan officers tend to be paid better commissions and bonuses compared to the younger ones.

 - Geographic Location: Salaries can be dependent on the inflation and availability of shelter in a certain region.